Physical Development

 • Activities that support fine motor development such as threading beads, sewing cards/cloth, painting and exploring colour, mark-making of all kinds, building with Lego or small blocks, pinching, rolling and cutting dough or clay.

 • Activities that develop stability – stop and start games such as statues; games such as being rabbits or snakes so that children balance their weight on different parts of the body.
-This includes a weekly P.E. focused session in the school Gym, hall and/or Studio.
+This includes a weekly P.E. focused session in the school gym, hall and/or studio.

 • Planned activities that encourage locomotor skills – such as galloping, running, climbing, cycling, hopping, skipping.